 - Stir gradually the flours into the butter mixture and using a spatula combined everything.
 Form disc from the dough and cool in the fridge for 1 hour.
 To speed up the process you can keep dough in the freezer for 20 minutes.

 - Place the dough onto floured work surface and using a rolling pin, roll out the dough 1 - 1.5 mm thick.
 With an egg shaped cookie cutter, cut out 80 cookies.
-Place half the cut outs onto one baking tray.
+Place half the cut outs onto one baking sheet.
 Using the same cookie cutter, cut the tops of the remaining 40 cookies.
-Place these cutout cookies on the other baking tray.
+Place these cutout cookies on the other baking sheet.

-- Bake first tray in the preheated oven for about 6 - 7 minutes or until lightly brown.
+- Bake first sheet in the preheated oven for about 6 - 7 minutes or until lightly brown.
 Transfer cookies to one plate.
-Bake second tray for about 5 -6 minutes and transfer to another plate.
+Bake second sheet for about 5 -6 minutes and transfer to another plate.

 - FOR THE LEMON CURD FILLING, combine sugar, cornstarch and salt in a small saucepan.
 Pour lemon juice and stir until combined.
 Cook over a medium heat, stirring continuously until slightly thickened - about 2 - 3 minutes.